 When your organization is undergoing a change, this usually means that new processes, systems or skills are required.
 Your role in the changed environment may include learning these new processes or acquiring new skills.
 Indeed, some of your responsibilities may change.

-For the old way of doing things, compensation may actually decrease as the value of that work to the organization goes down.
+Compensation for the old way of doing things may actually decrease as the organization values that work less and less.
 However, compensation for new work may increase as the value for new services and products increases.
 This is a part of change.

 Tim Creasey is Prosci’s Chief Innovation Officer and a globally recognized leader in change management.
 His work forms the foundation of the largest body of knowledge in the world on managing the people side of change to deliver organizational results.